basmaele/diabetes-prediction/README.md

 └── README.md
 ```
 ## Installation
-1. Clone the repository
+### 1. Clone the repository
 ```bash
 git clone https://github.com/basmaele/diabetes-prediction.git
 cd diabetes-prediction
 ```
-2. Install dependencies
+### 2. Install dependencies
 ```bash
 pip install -r requirements.txt
 ```
-Note: Using a virtual environment is optional but recommended for avoiding conflicts with other Python packages.
+**Note:** Using a virtual environment is optional but recommended for avoiding conflicts with other Python packages.

 ## Dataset
 The dataset used in this project can be found on Kaggle: [Diabetes Prediction Dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset)